sailthru/sailthru-python-client/README.md

 Python binding for [Sailthru API](http://getstarted.sailthru.com/api) based on [Requests](https://github.com/kennethreitz/requests)

-It will make request in `JSON` format.
+It will make requests in `JSON` format.

 Tested with `Python 2.7.x` but it should work with 2.6.x also.